21 Ways to Control Fuel Costs as an Owner-Operator

 8. Perform regular truck maintenance.

-Start a preventative maintenance routine to make sure you’re running efficiently.
-Low oil, a dirty air filter, or a compressor leak will all affect your mpg.
+Keeping your equipment in tip-top working order will help it run smoothly and be fuel efficient.
+Start a preventative maintenance routine to check for low oil, a dirty air filter, or a compressor leak that could affect your miles per gallon (mpg).

 9. Check your MPG regularly.